Bomret/NiceTry/README.md

 # NiceTry
-A (yet incomplete) port of the Try type of the Scala programming language (http://www.scala-lang.org/) to the .NET platform, and some additions.
+A port of the Try type of the Scala programming language (http://www.scala-lang.org/) to the .NET platform, and some additions.

 Also available on NuGet (http://www.nuget.org/packages/NiceTry/).